maistutony/BlogApp-SchemaDesign/README.md

-# user authentication using mongoDb,express and jwt
+# Blog Application using Mongoose schema

 Building a MongoDB Express API can be a straightforward process with the right tools and knowledge.
 Here are the steps to create a simple MongoDB Express API: